 Become a Conservation Partner:

-Friends distributes contributed funds through an annual competitive grant cycle.
+Friends provides grants to local organizations through an annual competitive grant cycle.
 Local conservation organizations, municipalities, and public land agencies submit applications to implement projects in support of a healthy Verde Watershed.
 A Selection Board, made up of participating business owners and community leaders, will choose the recipients.

 One for the Verde Staff and Advisory Board

 - Isaac Wessel-Dudley, Business Development Coordinator